What is vitamin B6 and magnesium therapy?

 Who is vitamin B6 and magnesium therapy for?

-Supporters of this therapy say it can be used by any autistic child.
+Supporters of this therapy say any autistic child can use the therapy.

 What is vitamin B6 and magnesium therapy used for?